 - The difference between introspective awareness and mindfulness

-Gomchen Lamrim 119: The Five Hindrances and Eight Antidotes to Meditative Stabilization (download)
+Gomchen Lamrim 119: The five faults and eight antidotes (download)

 - The first of the five faults is laziness, of which there are three types: sleeping and laying around, being busy doing things that don’t contribute to or actually create obstacles to spiritual practice, and discouragement.

 - Which type of laziness do you struggle with most?